Voice over and rates: hands of the loot!

 Money is the sinews of war... but not the heart.

-My voice over rates page is the most visited page of my site, and while many of these visits are from potential clients, many are also from voice over artists looking for references.
+My page voice over rates is the most visited part of my site, and while many of these visits are from potential clients, many are also from voiceover artists looking for references.
 It's great that you want to charge professional rates, so that you don't break the bank and look like a joke to your clients.helicopter and yacht